brendanddev/Multimodal-Bot/README.md

 # Multimodal Bot
-This chatbot was built from the ground up using Python, regex, and spaCy, with no reliance on large language models or internet APIs for fallback responses or dialog continuity.
-It reflects an understanding of NLP fundamentals, including Named Entity Recognition, speech act classification, and rule-based matching.

-It has been expanded on to build an even better bot, a sophisticated multimodal chatbot system that combines natural language processing, image processing, web scraping, and advanced analytics capabilities.
-This project implements a versatile bot that can process both text and image inputs, providing intelligent responses through various platforms while maintaining user engagement through an XP system and advanced analytics.
+This chatbot began as a simple FAQ bot built from the ground up using Python and basic pattern matching techniques.
+Through continous development, the bot has evolved into a sophisticated multimodal system that combines various approaches to natural language processing and interaction.

 ## Features
+- Rule-based pattern matching
+- Regular Expression pattern matching
+- Fuzzy regular expression and string matching
+- Use of Levenshtein and Heuristic pattern matching
+- Named Entity Recognition
+- Speech Act Classification
+- Sentiment Analysis
+- TF-IDF Similarity Processing
+- Dialog Management
+- Fallback Response System
+- OpenAI Integration for fallback enhancement and custom prompt engineering
+- Image Proccesing using OpenAI
+- Web Scraping
+- Data Visualization
+- Platform Integration
+- Custom XP System

 ## Installation
 1. Clone the repository: